-The Homeland Security project would let Internet service providers such as Verizon Communications Inc. (VZ) and defense contractors such as Lockheed Martin Corp.
-(LMT) receive classified intelligence data that would be used to protect other companies from cyber attacks.
+The Homeland Security project would let Internet service providers such as Verizon Communications Inc. (VZ:US) and defense contractors such as Lockheed Martin Corp.
+(LMT:US) receive classified intelligence data that would be used to protect other companies from cyber attacks.

 Expanded information-sharing is needed because hackers, especially in China, are accelerating efforts to penetrate computer networks such as those of defense contractors, Rear Admiral Samuel Cox, director of intelligence for the U.S. Cyber Command, told reporters at today’s conference.